Coordination-Driven Classification and Energetic Scaling of Boron Fullerenes and Borophene

 All structures were optimized using first-principles density functional theory (DFT) as implemented in the Quantum ESPRESSO package~\cite{Giannozzi2009}, with the Perdew-Burke-Ernzerhof (PBE) generalized gradient approximation, norm-conserving pseudopotentials~\cite{vanSetten2018}, and a plane-wave energy cutoff of 80~Ry.
 Isolated clusters were treated at the $\Gamma$-point, while periodic boron sheets were computed using an $8 \times 8 \times 1$ Monkhorst-Pack $k$-point grid and a vacuum spacing of 10~{\AA} along the non-periodic direction to prevent image interactions.
 Convergence thresholds of $10^{-6}$~Ry for total energy and $10^{-5}$~Ry/bohr for forces were adopted throughout.

 This coordination-based framework enables a consistent structural classification of boron fullerenes and provides a direct link to the local bonding motifs found in experimentally and theoretically known borophene sheets.
 Its predictive value lies in establishing an organizational principle that bridges the structural diversity of boron clusters with the topology of extended 2D phases.
 The local atomic coordination environment strongly modulates the relative energetic stability of boron fullerenes.
 Figure~\ref{fig:1} displays the energy difference per atom, $\Delta E$, relative to the cohesive energy of B$_{80}$ ($E_c^{\mathrm{B}_{80}}$), plotted as a function of the total number of atoms $n$.
-Structures are grouped according to dominant coordination motifs--purely 5-fold, mixed 5,6-fold, hybrid 4,5,6-fold, and so forth--and fitted to the empirical scaling law $\Delta E(n) = a/n^b + c$.
-The fitted exponent $b$ was determined for families of clusters composed of purely 5-fold and mixed 5,6-fold coordinated boron atoms, yielding values close to $b \approx 1$.
-For clusters with insufficient data--namely, those with 4,5-fold and 4,5,6-fold coordination--$b$ was fixed at 0.9 and only the prefactor $a$ was fitted.
+Structures are grouped according to dominant coordination motifs—purely 5-fold, mixed 5,6-fold, hybrid 4,5,6-fold, and so forth—and fitted to the empirical scaling law $\Delta E(n) = a/n^b + c$.
+The fitted exponent $b$ distinguishes two coordination families: one with $b = 0.9$ for clusters dominated by 5- and 5,6-fold coordination, and another with $b = 0.4$ for structures involving 4,5- and 4,5,6-fold motifs.